"Beautiful Dreamer" (1960)

 Definalization again.

 Imagine a continuum of Laffertian weirdness, running from the extremely narratively weird to the so conventionalized that it really isn’t weird at all.
 On the familiar end is what Lovecraft thought about werewolves, but for Lafferty.
-For me, the far reach of the mind-bending side of the continuum is Barnaby Sheen in In a Green Tree, keeping his daughter Loretta Sheen’s corpse, and how Barnaby comes to live with the doll.
+As you probably know, Lovecraft thought that supernatural horror was culturally exhausted.
+For me, the far reach of the other side of cultural exhaustion, the really mind-bending side of the definalization in Lafferty, is Barnaby Sheen in In a Green Tree keeping his daughter Loretta Sheen’s corpse, and how Barnaby comes to live with the doll.
 When Loretta dies, Barnaby says, "I will keep her here till she comes to her senses, in several meanings of that phrase.
 There is no law against that.
 I will declare this room to be a crypt or shrine, and I will keep her here."
 That is a character who refuses finality.
 No surprise that he refuses to have Loretta embalmed.
 "We will not eviscerate her clay.
 She has already suffered too much transformation."
 Here definalization takes the form of Peggy Marie Tyrone intervening.
 She dresses up Loretta’s life-sized doll in one of Loretta’s party gowns.
 Over the next few years, Barnaby’s friends will patch up the doll with sawdust and linen.
-All this will be seen, but very dimly, through the Men Who Knew Everything and Austro stories.
+All this will be seen, but very dimly, through the slight displacement of the Green Tree universe in the Men Who Knew Everything and Austro stories.

 Sometimes definalization is present in a particular person at the end of a novel.
-This what I think of as being the Lafferty wall-spreader, holding ontological openness away from the necessity of novelistic closure.
-Books must come to a last page; the definalized character says books are not life.
+This what I think of as being the Lafferty wall-spreader.
+It holds ontological openness away from the necessity of novelistic closure.
+Books must come to a last page; a definalized character says books are not life.
 Think of Witchy at the end of Reefs of Earth or think of Biddy at the end of Fourth Mansions.

-Other way-out instances of definalization are structurally insignificant but wildly memorable.
+Other way-out instances of definalization are less structurally significant but wildly memorable.
 The spook Maxwell in Past Master and Maxwell’s bodies are this: among the most interesting things in the novel, at least to me.

 Other major figures of definalization in Lafferty’s narratives are vertical load-bearing supports.
 Such is the role of Christopher Brannagan in Annals of Klepsis.
 Such is the role of Atrox Fabulinus in East of Laughter.
-Think of Atrox being definalized before the reader's eyes:
+Here is Atrox being definalized before the reader's eyes:

 The outline of the giant began to form at the biggest of the tables . . . .
 The giant outline raised the huge cup and drank from it, which proved that there was substance and strength to it . . .
 An eel-waiter placed adozen of the big eels in the big funnel, and the fuzzy giant outline began to slurp and eat them from the bottom of the funnel.
 "When the last eel is gone, then the last giant must go too," the giant outline spoke in an amazingly giant-like voice.”